 Anyone who hasn’t been involved in business for a couple of decades would be absolutely surprised by what they see if they walked back into a modern office.
 Today’s businesses don’t look much like those of the 1980s or even the 1990s, primarily because of new digital technologies that are changing many things about how we work and manage our commercial operations.

-From products to people to processes, new software products are changing the game when it comes to back office management.
+From products to people to processes, new products are changing the game when it comes to back office management software.
 Here are seven technologies that have changed the ways that human decision-makers create a path forward for a business:

 Inventory Management Tools